easydiffusion/sdkit/README.md

 [![Discord Server](https://img.shields.io/discord/1014774730907209781?label=Discord)](https://discord.com/invite/u9yhsFmEkB)

-*New: Stable Diffusion XL, ControlNets, LoRAs and Embeddings are now supported!*
+*New: DirectML (for AMD on Windows), Stable Diffusion XL, ControlNets, LoRAs and Embeddings are now supported!*

 This is a community project, so please feel free to contribute (and to use it in your project)!